Population bottleneck: Other animals

 Other facts can sometimes be inferred from an observed population bottleneck.
 Among the Galápagos Islands giant tortoises—themselves a prime example of a bottleneck—the comparatively large population on the slopes of the Alcedo volcano is significantly less diverse than four other tortoise populations on the same island.
 DNA analyses date the bottleneck to around 88,000 years before present (YBP).
 About 100,000 YBP the volcano erupted violently, deeply burying much of the tortoise habitat in pumice and ash.

-Before Europeans arrived in North America, prairies served as habitats to greater prairie chickens.
-In Illinois alone, the number of greater prairie chickens plummeted from over 100 million in 1900 to about 50 in 1990.
+Another example can be seen in the greater prairie chickens, which were prevalent in North America until the 20th century.
+In Illinois alone, the number of greater prairie chickens plummeted from over 100 million in 1900 to about 46 in 1998.
 These declines in population were the result of hunting and habitat destruction, but the random consequences have also caused a great loss in species diversity.
 DNA analysis comparing the birds from 1990 and mid-century shows a steep genetic decline in recent decades.
-The greater prairie chicken is currently experiencing low reproductive success.
+Management of the greater prairie chickens now includes genetic rescue efforts including translocation of prairie chickens between leks to increase each population's genetic diversity.

 Population bottlenecking poses a major threat to the stability of species populations as well.
 Papilio homerus is the largest butterfly in the Americas and is endangered according to the IUCN.
 The disappearance of a central population poses a major threat of population bottleneck.
 The remaining two populations are now geographically isolated and the populations face an unstable future with limited remaining opportunity for gene flow.